 Although there is often a negative perception when it comes to receiving criticism, the truth is quite different.
-It can be a very positive gift to your organization and can serve as a key tool for listening to your employees, partners, and customers – regardless of which sector you’re in, or the type of product or service (digital or physical experience) you offer.
+It can be a very positive gift to your organization and can serve as a key tool for listening to your employees, partners, and customers – regardless of the sector you’re in, or the type of product or service (digital or physical experience) you offer.
 Criticism is beneficial … if you use it to improve and grow.

 The fact that someone is taking the time and energy to express their dissatisfaction or frustration is something that should be appreciated by your organization, even though it’s not always easy to think of it in those terms.